MichalKoscinski/Portfolio-Website/README.md

 # Portfolio Website
 A portfolio displaying my skills and personal projects, as well as a bit of introduction about myself.

-The website was deployed using Netlify.
+This website was deployed using Netlify.

 ### Preview
 https://michalkoscinski-portfolio-website.netlify.app/